-NILGA would seek clarity in relation to the 'local project promoters' identified on P111 in relation to the NI Investment Fund; do 'local project promoters' include councils?
+NILGA also welcomes the continued commitment to establish the £100m Investment Fund and believes that this provides a great opportunity to stimulate further investment and growth in the local economy.
+NILGA would, however, seek clarity in relation to the 'local project promoters' identified on P111 in relation to the NI Investment Fund; do 'local project promoters' include councils?